 Professor of Music

 He received a grant in 2000 from Fideicomiso para la cultura Mexico-US to write children’s songs.
 In 2004 the Gerbode Foundation commissioned Oscuro, for Chanticleer and the San Francisco Contemporary Music Players.
 In 2008 he received an Academy Award from the American Academy of Arts and Letters.
 Recent premieres include Suomalainen tango, for orchestra, by the Orquestra Nacional de Catalunya, Trois tangos en marge by the Kovacik, Dann, Karttunen trio at the Museo Nacional Reina Sofia in Madrid, and Notker, for choir and organ, by Paul Hillier and the Theatre of Voices in Copenhagen.
-He worked with artist Eduardo Stupia on a multimedia oratorio for female voices, harp and percussion which premiered at the Centro Experimental Teatro Colon in Buenos Aires, in August 2012.
+He has worked with artist Eduardo Stupia on a multimedia oratorio for female voices, harp, and percussion, which premiered at the Centro Experimental Teatro Colon in Buenos Aires, in August 2012.